wilco3456/CE201-Group-Project/ReadMe.md

 * To close the chart, click on the X in the top right corner of the chart pop-up

 * To create a PDF image of any of the charts, you must first select one of the charts to display their contents.
-If you don't, the "Export PDF" button will be usable until you do.
+**NOTE: If you don't, the "Export PDF" button will be usable until you do.**

 * To create a PDF of one of the charts:
   * Press either the "Show Line Charts" or "Show Pie Charts" buttons.